-In the cooler winter months, lymphedema can be easier to deal with.
-Compression garments are more comfortable to wear in the cooler weather and swelling might not be as bad.
+Lymphedema can be easier to deal with in the cooler winter months.
+Compression garments are more comfortable in cooler weather, and swelling might not be as bad.
 Bug bites and sunburns are usually not an issue of concern, at least in the northern hemisphere.
-However, winter can present its own challenges.
+However, winter can present its challenges.
 Here are just a few tips for winter safety and lymphedema.

 WALKING SAFELY ON SNOW AND ICE

-Here in the Chicago area, there has been a lot of ice and some snow.
-Walking can be a real challenge this time of year, particularly if you are dealing with lymphedema.
+Here in the Chicago area, there has been much ice and snow.
+Walking can be a real challenge this time of year, mainly if you are dealing with lymphedema.
 Here are a few suggestions to make walking on snow and ice a bit safer:

 - Wearing flat-soled shoes with good traction is the first and probably the most obvious suggestion.

 - Use special care when getting in and out of vehicles, using stairs, or entering buildings.

 - Take short steps or shuffle if need be.

 - Walk flat-footed with your center of gravity over your foot as much as possible.

 - Keep hands free and out of your pockets.